How to Volunteer

 The MEG and MRI participant leaflets provide information about the techniques, how to prepare for the scans and what happens when you come to YNiC for a recording.

 If you have not been a participant before, you will need to complete several forms before you are scanned.
-These will be explained to you on arrival and you will be given plenty of opportunity to ask questions.
+These will be explained to you in advance of the scan and you will be given plenty of opportunity to ask questions.

 General Consent and Session Safety & Consent Forms